EXCLUSIVE-Papers leaked before UK election in suspected Russian operation were hacked from ex-trade minister - sources

 British foreign minister Dominic Raab confirmed that report last month, saying that "Russian actors" had sought to interfere in the election "through the online amplification of illicitly acquired and leaked Government documents".
 Reuters was not able to determine which of Fox's email accounts was hacked and when it was first compromised.
 It is not clear if Fox, who is still a member of parliament but stood down as trade minister on July 24 last year in a cabinet reshuffle, was a minister at the time.

+A British government spokeswoman said: "There is an ongoing criminal investigation into how the documents were acquired, and it would be inappropriate to comment further at this point."
+She added that the government had "very robust systems in place to protect the IT systems of officials and staff."

-Reuters asked Fox's spokesman for comment on the hack.
-Spokesmen for Fox repeatedly declined to comment on the details of Reuters findings.
+Representatives for Fox declined to comment on the details of Reuters findings.
 The hack of Fox's account - which has not been previously reported - and subsequent leak of the classified documents ahead of last year's election is one of the most direct examples of suspected Russian attempts to meddle in British politics.

 Fox's email account was hacked using a so-called "spear phishing" message, which tricks the target into handing over their password and login details, the sources said.
 The sources said it was not clear if the hackers who stole the trade documents were the same people who later leaked them online.